 Susan earned her bachelor’s degree from Reed College, where she was elected to Phi Beta Kappa; she received her law degree from Harvard University (Magna Cum Laude) and served as an editor of the Harvard Law Review.
 Before moving to Alaska, she clerked for the Honorable John Dooling of the United States District Court for the Eastern District of New York.

 When she was in law school, she thought her dream job would be as a staff counsel to the ACLU.
-She is delighted that, 35 years later, that dream came true.
+She is delighted that, after 35 years, her dream of working for the ACLU came true.